a-digital/eventbrite/README.md

 ### Caching

-As the plugin reads live data from the Eventbrite API, you should wrap any use of the variable in your templates within [Craft `cache` tags](https://docs.craftcms.com/v3/dev/tags/cache.html) to reduce your calls to the API and improve page load times.
+As the plugin reads live data from the Eventbrite API, you should wrap any use of the variable in your Twig templates within [Craft `cache` tags](https://docs.craftcms.com/v3/dev/tags/cache.html) to reduce your calls to the API and improve page load times.

 ## Eventbrite Roadmap